amurto/beegchan/README.md

 ﻿![Image of Portal](images/logo.png)

 # CodeShastra 6.0
-Repository for CodeShastra 6.0 by Team Vortex.
+Repository for CodeShastra 6.0, 2020 by Team Vortex, finishing as 1st Runner's Up in the hackathon.

 # Problem Statement